 The issue outside the French Republic of the EUR 100,000,000 Undated Deeply Subordinated Non-Cumulative Notes (the "Notes") of BNP Paribas (the "Issuer") was decided on September 4, 2008 by the Chief Executive Officer (Directeur Général) of the Issuer, acting pursuant to a resolution of the board of directors (conseil d'administration) of the Issuer dated May 21, 2008.
-The Notes are issued with the benefit of a fiscal agency agreement (the "Fiscal Agency Agreement"), expected to be dated on or about September 18, 2008 among the Issuer, BNP Paribas Securities Services, as fiscal agent and principal paying agent (the "Fiscal Agent", which expression shall, where the context so admits, include any successor for the time being of the Fiscal Agent, the other paying agents named therein (together, the "Paying Agents", which expression shall, where the context so admits, include the Fiscal Agent and any successors for the time being of the Paying Agents or any additional paying agents appointed thereunder from time to time) and BNP Paribas Securities Services, as calculation agent (the "Calculation Agent", which expression shall, where the context so admits, include any successor for the time being of the Paying Agents or any additional paying agents appointed thereunder from time to time) and BNP Paribas Securities Services, as calculation agent (the "Calculation Agent", as the case may be.
-Copies of the Fiscal Agent, the Paying Agents and/or the Calculation Agent, as the case may be.
+The Notes are issued with the benefit of a fiscal agency agreement (the "Fiscal Agency Agreement"), expected to be dated on or about September 18, 2008 among the Issuer, BNP Paribas Securities Services, as fiscal agent and principal paying agent (the "Fiscal Agent", which expression shall, where the context so admits, include any successor for the time being of the Fiscal Agent), the other paying agents named therein (together, the "Paying Agents", which expression shall, where the context so admits, include the Fiscal Agent and any successors for the time being of the Paying Agents or any additional paying agents appointed thereunder from time to time) and BNP Paribas Securities Services, as calculation agent (the "Calculation Agent", which expression shall, where the context so admits, include any successor for the time being of the Calculation Agent.)
+References below to the "Agents" shall be to the Fiscal Agent, the Paying Agents and/or the Calculation Agent, as the case may be.
 Copies of the Fiscal Agency Agreement are available for inspection at the specified offices of the Paying Agents.
 References below to "Conditions" are, unless the context otherwise requires, to the numbered paragraphs below.